-Associate of Science Degree in Computer Information Systems to Walton College of Business option for those students wishing to complete the first two years of the baccalaureate program as offered by the University of Arkansas, Fayetteville, in Business Information Systems.
+Associate of Science Degree in Computer Information Systems to Walton College of Business

+NWACC offers this Associate of Science degree option for those students wishing to complete the first two years of the baccalaureate program as offered by the University of Arkansas, Fayetteville, in Business Information Systems.
 Students may begin this plan, achieve their A.S.
 Degree in Computer Information Systems from NWACC, and then have a smoother transfer to the University of Arkansas, Walton College of Business.
 Students must still meet the GPA requirements of the UA Walton College of Business, to transfer.
-Current requirements are that a student must h
+Current requirements are that a student must have a GPA of 2.5 or greater basic general education and pre-business degree program requirements.
+This degree also has the option to be earned entirely online.
+Students transferring should coordinate their plans with the institution they plan to transfer to and an NWACC academic advisor.